USFWS/secas/blueprint.md

   <figcaption>Conservation professionals review a draft of the Conservation Blueprint in the South Atlantic subregion.</figcaption>
 </figure>

 The Southeast Conservation Blueprint is the primary product of SECAS.
 The Blueprint is more than just a map.
 It’s a living spatial plan to achieve the SECAS vision of a connected network of lands and waters across the Southeast and Caribbean.
 More than 300 people from over 130 organizations have used or are using the Blueprint in their work.
-The Southeast Blueprint has helped bring in more than $80 million in conservation funding to protect and restore over 100,000 acres.
+So far, the Southeast Blueprint has helped bring in more than $80 million in conservation funding to protect and restore over 100,000 acres.

 The Blueprint identifies priority areas based on a suite of natural and cultural resource indicators representing terrestrial, freshwater, and marine ecosystems.
 Across most of the region, a connectivity analysis identifies corridors that link coastal and inland areas and span climate gradients.
 Because the Blueprint is a living plan, it will evolve over time, driven by improvements to the underlying science, our growing understanding of on-the-ground conditions, and input from new partners.
 So far, more than 2,000 people from over 500 different organizations have actively participated in developing the Southeast Blueprint.